Favorite cities for house sitting at Christmas

-Christmas and New Year are the busiest times of the year for home sitting as people all over the world travel to visit family, take vacations, or simply take advantage of the long public holidays to travel abroad.
+Christmas and New Year are the busiest times of the year for house sitting as people all over the world travel to visit family, take vacations, go skiing, or simply take advantage of the long public holidays to travel abroad.
+In Australia (one of the most popular home sitting countries), it's the height of summer, so many people are taking their summer vacation as businesses close for the holidays.

-Australia aside, you’ll find house sits all over the world in some stunning destinations that might just be out of your reach financially as a tourist!
-And remember it’s culturally so much nicer to be able to experience a new city as a temporary member of the local community.
+You will find house sits all over the world in destinations that might be out of reach financially when traveling as a tourist.
+And it's culturally so much nicer to have a unique experience in a new city as a temporary member of the local community.

 For your inspiration, we've asked a number of house sitters to tell us about their favorite Christmas house sitting cities: